Skip to Content

 When applying organic nitrogen, also consider spraying down the soil with water.

-The consistent presence of moisture helps to further decomposition, which is the key to increasing soil fertility.
+Consistent moisture helps to further decomposition, which is the key to increasing soil fertility.

 Keep an eye on the weather patterns during this period, namely wind and rain, to maintain an ideal moisture level.
 If the soil is too dry, decomposition will slow.
 If the soil is too wet, it may become overly loose in the plot and thus become prone to erosion and other related issues.